 Zero H.P.
 Lovecraft

-This guy (?) can turn an arresting phrase and a horrific image, in e.g., God-Shaped Hole, a tale of an augmented reality future in which our wistfully unsocialised protagonist and his PUA AI dating assistant encounter the spammy post-human dark sex gods arisen from Generative Amorous Networks, which is an excellent logic bomb / cheezy pun of doom.
+This guy can turn an arresting phrase and a horrific image, in e.g., God-Shaped Hole, a tale of an augmented reality future in which our wistfully unsocialised protagonist and his PUA AI dating assistant encounter the spammy post-human dark sex gods arisen from Generative Amorous Networks.

-Aside: I think this guy leans neoreactionary based on his tweets, which makes me wonder vaguely if I have missed some of the layers of horror a conservative would experience in his stuff.
-Maybe there would be still more if I was terrorised as well as titillated by his hot queer robot sex motifs. 🤷♂ There is still enough macabre to go around and some nifty social media future extrapolation.
+Aside: I suspect Zero leans neoreactionary based on his tweets, which makes me wonder vaguely if some of the layers of horror a conservative would experience in his stuff passed me by.
+(UPDATE: yeah, he is deep in the frog right.)
+Maybe there would be still more if I were terrorised by the hot queer robot sex motifs. 🤷♂ Anyway, there is still enough macabre to go around, and social media future extrapolation is slickly done.

 He wrote a biography of H.P.
-Lovecraft and Atomised is indeed full of a certain type of biological horror so I’ll count him.
-His later books seem to be more things-that-scare-baby-boomers kind of horror, (“booror”) which has not grabbed me so much, but Atomised stuck.
+Lovecraft and Atomised is full of a certain type of biological horror so I’ll count him.
+His later books seem to be more what I might decribe as things-that-scare-baby-boomers, which has not grabbed me so much.